maxfordham/ipyautoui/README.md

 ## AutoDisplay

-`(TODO: name change to display, facilitating display of database data?)`

 - AutoDisplay uses Jupyter's rich display system and large ecosystem of 3rd party packages to create a simple and unified display wrapper to various filetypes.
 - The renderer for a given file is inferred from the file extension.
      - TODO: where the datasource is not a file, the extension is a mapping code that maps a renderer to the datastructure of the data.